Robotics (with a Year in Industry) MEng (Hons) (with Foundation Year)

 You spend your third year on a year-long placement in industry.

 Your fourth year helps you develop a deeper understanding of the theoretical aspects of Robotics and be able to critically select appropriate tools and techniques to solve problems.
-Topics studied include:
+Topics will depend on latest developments, but will include areas such as:

 A degree in Robotics from Liverpool Hope will make you highly employable, having developed a range of highly sought after skills.
 With the robotics industry growing very fast, there will be opportunities to work as a robotics engineer designing or programming a wide range of robots.
 Your diverse range of skills will make you highly employable in other sectors too.